Associate Professor Jenene Burke

 Jenene’s research interests can be placed in four general categories:

 Inclusive play spaces

 Jenene is interested in how students and teachers experience disability in learning environments and has linked this area of her research to her teaching.
-How learning spaces are configured to include or exclude users is of particular interest.
-Jenene is currently working on two national research projects.
+She is currently working on two national research projects.
 One of these projects is HEPPP funded Understanding how Regionality and socioeconomic status intersect with disability.
-The other is a post-occupancy evaluation of a series of inclusive play spaces in collaboration with Queensland University of Technology and University of Technology Sydney researchers and the Touched by Olivia Foundation.
+The other is a post-occupancy evaluation of series of inclusive play spaces in collaboration with Queensland University of Technology and University of Technology Sydney researchers and the Touched by Olivia Foundation.

 Learning partnerships in education and teacher professional learning in universities

 Reciprocal learning partnerships between schools and teacher education institutions, including professional learning for teachers in higher education, have been the focus of Jenene’s work in education partnerships.
 Her work in three projects researching reciprocal learning partnerships between the university and local schools has resulted in seven peer reviewed publications and numerous conference presentations.
 A further area of interest is professional learning in universities through peer-supported learning.